sachinraja/zod-to-ts/README.md

 }
 ```

+Note: These are not the actual values, they are TS representation.
+The actual values are TS AST nodes.

-This allows you to embed the enums before the schema without actually depending on an external enum type.
+This option allows you to embed the enums before the schema without actually depending on an external enum type.